 - Provides information on policies and programs that promote successful transitions from basic skill programs into college and career paths,

 - Facilitates connections to share ideas and strategies,

 - Advances a policy agenda to ensure that more adults throughout Illinois complete college and career programs.

 How do you encourage adult students who never earned a high school diploma to view Adult Education as a program that leads to real opportunity?
 The Career Foundations: Making Your Education Work for You curriculum helps students who read at a 4th grade level or above or who speak limited English assess their skills and interests, explore career paths, and craft a plan to get them to college.

 Bridge Program Lesson Plans

-How do you help students who need to improve their basic reading and writing skills, want to pass the 2014 GED and go on to college-level classes, and are interested in pursuing a career in healthcare, early childhood education, or transportation, distribution, and logistics (TDL)?
-Bridge program lesson plans, written for adult students who read at a 6th grade level or above, provide all the materials you need.
+How do you help students who need to improve their basic reading and writing skills, want to pass a high school equivalency test and go on to college-level classes, and are interested in pursuing a career in healthcare; early childhood education; information technology (IT); or transportation, distribution, and logistics (TDL)?
+Bridge program lesson plans, written for adult students who read at a sixth-grade level or above, provide all the materials you need.

 For more information on any of our lesson plans, please contact Christina Warden at 312-782-3902 ext.
 228 or cwarden[at]womenemployed[dot]org.

-The Network produces regularly scheduled webinars to share resources and information.
-View our most recent webinars:
+The Network produces webinars to share resources and information.

 Check out these resources for more information on how to develop a skilled workforce for Illinois: